Aikenpil/dotfiles/README.md

 # Dotfiles
-These dotfiles are my currently used configurations for fish, neovim (lazyvim), git and a bash script to set up a fresh arch linux environment with it
+These dotfiles are my currently used configurations for zsh, neovim, git (and soon hyprland)

 ## Installation
 For the versioning of my dotfiles i used the dotfiles manager **chezmoi**

 To replicate my configs you should first install chezmoi using your preferred package manager, then make a backup of your configurations

-Note that my .gitconfig will not work for you

 ```sh
 chezmoi init https://github.com/Aikenpil/dotfiles.git && chezmoi apply